MicrosoftDocs/dynamics365-guidance/guidance/business-processes/service-to-cash-create-process-service-work.md

     4. *Review and close service requests*

-6. *Invoice customers*
+4. *Invoice customers*

-7. *Record customer payments*
+5. *Record customer payments*

-8. *Monitor customer credit and collections*
+6. *Monitor customer credit and collections*

-9. *Order to cash*
+7. *Order to cash*

-10. End
+8. End

 ### Create and process service work benefits

-There are many key benefits that can be used to monitor and measure the success of implementing technology to support the creation and processing of work orders.
+Many key benefits can be used to monitor and measure the success of implementing technology to support the creation and processing of work orders.
 The following sections outline the key benefits that an organization might monitor and measure related to the *Create and process service work* process area.

-###  Improved customer satisfaction
+####  Improved customer satisfaction

 Improving customer satisfaction is the most important benefit to strive for.
-Using Dynamics 365 for Field Service, and Supply Chain Management, you can focus on improving customer satisfaction and retention by delivering high-quality services on time and within budget.
+Using Dynamics 365 Field Service and Dynamics 365 Supply Chain Management, you can focus on improving customer satisfaction and retention by delivering high-quality services on time and within budget.

-###  Increased operational efficiency
+####  Increased operational efficiency

 Increasing operational efficiency and productivity by reducing manual tasks, errors, and rework is one of the most important objectives for many customers when implementing new processes and systems within their organization.

-### Enhanced visibility
+#### Enhanced visibility

-Enhanced visibility and control over the service delivery lifecycle by tracking and managing work orders from initiation to completion.
+Enhance visibility and control over the service delivery lifecycle by tracking and managing work orders from initiation to completion.

-### Optimized resource utilization
+#### Optimized resource utilization

-Optimized resource utilization and allocation by matching the right skills and availability to the demand.
+Optimize resource utilization and allocation by matching the right skills and availability to the demand.

-### Accelerated cash flow
+#### Accelerated cash flow

-Accelerated cash flow and revenue recognition by invoicing customers accurately and promptly.
+Accelerate cash flow and revenue recognition by invoicing customers accurately and promptly.

 ## Next steps